alttch/eva3/doc/sysapi.rst

 for *POST, PUT, PATCH* and *DELETE* requests can be sent in both JSON and multipart/form-data.
 For JSON, *Content-Type: application/json* header must be specified.

+API key can be sent in request parameters, session (if enabled and user is logged in) or in HTTP **X-Auth-Key** header.

 RESTful API responses
 ~~~~~~~~~~~~~~~~~~~~~~